SFC Short Course: What Matters About Jesus

 Many sources of evidence support the claim that Jesus died.
 Try to think about Jesus’ death without thinking of the resurrection.

-o In what ways is the death of Jesus significant to you, and to the Christian community?
+In what ways is the death of Jesus significant to you, and your community?

 2. In particular, why does blasphemy matter?